-Our Advocacy Team works nationwide to achieve this mission by pursuing the following priorities:
+Our Advocacy Team works nationwide to achieve our mission by pursuing the following priorities:

 Increase global understanding and acceptance of people with autism